jeff-dillon/music_challenge/README.md

 Bonus:
 - Add a new function to display all of the distinct Genres in a Playlist
-- Using the get_tracks() function, print out the # of tracks by Genre
+- Print out the # of Tracks by Genre

 ## Database Diagram